giant-consortium/cookbook/README.md

-# GIANT Consortium

-## Deeper Imputuation Analysis Cookbook
+# Deeper Imputuation Analysis Cookbook

 This site has been set up as a guide on how to use the containers provided to perform
  - Individual and Genotype QC, including ancestry inference